digitalinteraction/make-place-example-stack/README.md

 # You can sign in with the details your put in $DEPLOYMENT.env
 open $URL/dev/build?flush

+# Visit /admin and set your user's password to a secure password
+open $URL/admin

 # Re-comment DEFAULT_USER & DEFAULT_PASS in $DEPLOYMENT.env
 nano secrets/$DEPLOYMENT.env